AndyDentFree/im-plausibilities/README.md

 ## Many tiny apps rationale
 Due to some painful debugging experiences, I took the approach of doing simplest-possible testbed apps for different technologies.

 This means if you are interested in a given sample, there's a better chance of it continuing to work than if you have to fix bugs in areas not of interest.

-For that reason, unless testing 3rd-party tech, in general this is pure Apple stuff alone.
+It also means you can submit a PR to fix a single sample, so is less work to contribute ;-)

-In many cases, there are snippets and documentation explaining bits of code but no full sample you can build and verify works.
+In many cases, Apple's documentation provides snippets and API documentation but no full sample you can build and verify works.

-Each will have its own nested readme document.
+Each sample will have its own nested readme document.

 * [Sending data via a URL](./imUrlData/README.md)
 * [Sending data via a URL with app](./imUrlDataApp/README.md) extends `imUrlData` adding a companion app and **shared state** between the app and iMessage extension so the app changes settings affecting the UI in iMessage